nschorgh/CaveXML/cavexml.md

 Similar to UISIC field [CA69](http://www.uisic.uis-speleo.org/exchange/atendefn.html#69)

 **\<cave-id\>**  *(special string)*
 National cave identification number: optional 3-letter or 4-letter organization code + cave registry number, separated by dashes, e.g. HSS-234/7, where HSS stands for Hawaii Speleological Survey.
-For small countries, this might just be the national cave number, e.g. 1234/5.
+For small countries, this might just be the national cave identification number or cadastral number, e.g. 1234/5.
 The [cave-id] is restricted to ASCII characters and must not contain whitespaces.
 The organization code, if used, must use capital letters.
 Similar to UISIC field [CA227](http://www.uisic.uis-speleo.org/exchange/atendefn.html#227) and to the "international cave number".
-A record is allowed to have more than one [cave-id], but different caves within the same country must have different [cave-id]s.
+A record is allowed to have more than one [cave-id].
+Different caves within the same country are meant to have different [cave-id]s, but this is not required by the CaveXML standard.

 **\<latitude\>**  *-90 ≤ decimal ≤ +90, maxOccurs=1*
 The N-S latitude of the cave entrance or karst feature, expressed as +/- degrees and decimal degrees.
 Positive if north of the equator, negative if south of the equator.
 Expressed as a real number, rather than as degrees, minutes, and seconds.
 If [latitude] is given, [longitude] must also be provided.
 If both [latitude] and [longitude] have only one or two significant digits after the decimal point, they have been rounded in order not to reveal the exact location.
 Adding trailing zeros would indicate a coordinate is exact rather than truncated.